bbbburns/goodreads-to-obsidian/README.md

 Nothing, unless you choose to take some action.
 This is just a simple data converter.

 ## What about new books that I read?
-You could use another great plugin (link here) to add new books directly to Obsidian.
+You could use another great plugin `Goodsidian` to add new books directly to Obsidian.
 This one won't do that.

 ## What if I want to keep using Goodreads?
-This this probably is not for you.
+Then this probably is not for you.
 However, there are some solutions that do that!
 Like [Goodsidian](https://github.com/selfire1/goodsidian) - which takes updates from your feeds of active Goodreads use and puts those into Obsidian.
 That wasn't what I wanted!